 For example, a jewellery company's 'Elegant' range may be beautifully produced and stylishly packaged.
 The range could be glamorously advertised in glossy magazines.
 Its brand values could be 'classy, special, and elegant'.
 However, if their staff are rude, customers won't think about that jeweller's elegance.
 They'll think about their staff's rudeness.
 This undermines the brand.

 Keep your employees involved by setting up a suggestion scheme.
 Take the time to discuss your brand and how your business is performing.

 Continually reinforce the message that what they do is important and explain why.
 Make sure they know that if they break the promises your brand makes to customers, this can damage the brand and your business.

 What your employees should know

-You should create a document setting out your core company values and benchmarks for how you want to operate and be seen to operate.
+You should create a document setting out your core company values and benchmarks for how you want to operate and appear.
 It should summarise the purpose of your business and why you think you are different from your competitors.
 You should communicate this to your employees to ensure you are all working towards the same aims, and review it regularly.
 Read more about how to inform and consult your employees.